 Baked potatoes are one of my favorite meals because they’re versatile yet easy to make.
 Yeah, I know, baking a potato in the oven takes time, but if you are strategic about your meal planning you can easily work a baked potato into your hectic schedule.

 Some people have even baked potatoes in the crockpot.
 I haven’t tried it so I can’t give a full review, but what a great way to cut down on time!

-This recipe is based off of my Sriracha + beer + chicken recipe, so aptly named for the ingredients.
+This recipe is based on of my Sriracha + beer + chicken recipe, so aptly named for the ingredients.
 The sauce cooks down into a delicious, almost gravy-like sauce that flavors the bland potato.
-Beef ads protein, and onions add crunch and flavor.
+Beef ads protein and onions add crunch and flavor.
 This meal is filling and won’t leave you hanging after a few hours.

 Baked Potatoes with Spicy Beef and Caramelized Onions

 - 1 medium yellow onion, halved and sliced thin

 - 1/2 cup of dark beer – I used Abita’s Turbodog

 - 2 tsp sugar